 The AAO can assist students in the area of choosing the appropriate classes to meet their academic goals and counseling students in case of academic challenges.
 AAO is available by phone at 770-484-1204 or 800-442-1577, Monday through Friday, between the hours of 9:00 a.m. and 4:00 p.m.
-EST. The student may also email the AAO at AAO@LutherRice.edu or schedule an advising appointment using Calendly at: calendly.com/jake-mcmillian or calendly.com/margie_miller.
+EST. The student may also email the AAO at AAO@LutherRice.edu or schedule an advising appointment.

 The AAO is responsible for monitoring students enrolled in the Academic Success Program (ASP).
 (See Undergraduate Programs on Pg.
 11).
 AAO is also responsible for receiving and forwarding Independent Study requests (see Independent Studies Pg.
-61).
+67).